curl/curl/docs/CONTRIBUTE.md

 ### Join the Community

 Skip over to [https://curl.se/mail/](https://curl.se/mail/) and join the appropriate mailing list(s).
 Read up on details before you post questions.
-Read this file before you start sending patches!
+Read this file before you start sending patches.
 We prefer questions sent to and discussions being held on the mailing list(s), not sent to individuals.